Be a man. A man’s man.

 Therapy is an ideal place to let it out!

-Therapy gives you the opportunity to take up some space and talk it out with someone who isn’t going to judge you for it or throw it in your face later.
+Therapy gives you the opportunity to take up some space and talk it out with someone who isn’t going to judge you for it.